+- 248

+C. P. M.

-2 O, that this dry and barren ground, In springs of water may abound, A fruitful soil become: The desert blossoms as the rose, While Jesus conquers all his foes,
+2 O, that this dry and barren ground,

+In springs of water may abound,

+A fruitful soil become:

+The desert blossoms as the rose.

+While Jesus conquers all his foes,

 And makes his people one.

-3 Come, brethren, you that love the Lord,

-Who taste the sweetness of his word,

-In Jesus' ways go oa;

-Our troubles and our trials here, Will only make us richer there When we arrive at home.
+- 3 Come, brethren, you that love the Lord, Who taste the sweetness of his word, In Jesus' ways go on; Our troubles and our trials here, Will only make us richer there When we arrive at home.

 - 4 The glorious time is rolling on,

 The gracious work is now begun,

 My soul a witness is:

 I taste and see the pardon free,

 For all mankind as well as me,

-Who come to Christ may live-
+Who come to Christ may live.

-- 5 Amen, amen, my soul replies, I'm bound to meet you in the skies, And claim my mansion there: Now here's my heart, and here's my hand, To meet you in that heavenly land, Where we shall part no more.
+- 5 Amen, amen my soul replies,

+I'm bound to meet you in the skies,

+And claim my mansion there.

+Now here's my heart, and here's my hand,
-Of such as thou wilt own and bless;

-Lord, fill their hearts with joy and peace,

-And clothe them with thy righteousness.

-A temple built for God below,

-Where thy blest saints may see thy face;

-And fruits of thy blest Spirit grow.
+To meet you in that heavenly land,

+Where we shall part no more.

+1 over the charm's a large increase

+of such as then will own and besselled, fill their hearts with joy and peace, and nother hear with thy rightsonessess. - 3 Make her a puries valled with grace, A temple built for God below.
+Where the bless saints may see the face: has fruss of the bless Spirit grow.

-- 1 COME, let us use the grace divine, And all with one accord, In a perpetual cov'nant join Ourselves to Christ, the Lord- - 2 Give up ourselves, through Jesus' power, His name to glorify; And promise in this sacred hour, For God to live and die. - 3 The cov'nant we this moment make Be ever kept in mind!
-We will no more our God forsake, Or east his words behind. - 4 We never will throw off his fear, Who hears our solemn vow; And if thou art well pleased to hear, Come down and meet us now: - 5 To teach the cov nant blood apply Which takes our sins away, And register our names on high, And keep us to that day.
+- 1 COME, let us use the grace divine, And all with one accord, In a perpetual cov'nant join Ourselves to Christ, the Lord. - 2 Give up ourselves, through Jesus' power, His name to glorify; And promise in this sacred hour, For God to live and die. - 3 The cov'nant we this moment make Be ever kept in mind!
+We will no more our God forsake, Or cast his words behind. - 4 We never will throw off his fear, Who hears our solemn vow; And if thou art well pleased to hear, Come down and meet us now: - 5 To teach the cov nant blood apply Which takes our sins away, And register our names on high, And keep us to that day.